-The stitched or dotted line could be a subject worthy of study in its own right, hopefully by highlighting some of the issues associated with its use, next time you come to use one, you do so with a much clearer sense of purpose.
+The stitched, dashed or dotted line is a subject worthy of study in its own right, hopefully by highlighting some of the issues associated with its use, the next time you come to use one, you do so with a much clearer sense of purpose.

 Hoffman, Donald D. & Singh, Manish.
 (1997).
 Salience of visual parts.
 Cognition, 63, 29-78.

 Nahum Kiryati et. al., On The Perception of Dotted Lines.
 Image Science Laboratory, Institute for Communication Technology Swiss Federal institute of Technology, Zuirch, Switzerland.